-The Pew Hispanic Center conducts research in both the United States and Latin America to learn about the massive flow of dollars that links Latino immigrants with their families back home.
+The Pew Research Center's Hispanic Trends Project conducts research in both the United States and Latin America to learn about the massive flow of dollars that links Latino immigrants with their families back home.
 Various studies have examined the types of people who send and those who receive remittances.
 In addition, the center has focused attention on the market for remittance transfer services, assessing how immigrants choose those services and how the market has responded to growing demand.

 Recent topics explored include prices, policies and financial institutions in the remittance marketplace; the transnational channels for remittances; and the relationship of remittances and banking for Latino immigrants.

 The information in these reports is developed through rigorous scientific research as well as regular public opinion surveys, and advances an understanding of remittances among journalists, academics, political analysts and other interested parties.